cschladetsch/GPT-Startup-Scripts/Readme.md

 ## General Chat-4

-*Note* that your output will differt widely every time you use it.
+*Note* that your output will differ widely every time you use it.
 The best way to think about it that ChatGPT has a diferent personaly each time.
 I don't how else to put it.

 Here's [Current GPT-4](GPT-Start-4.txt).
 It provides: